ibmresearchuk/node-red-bluemix-nodes/README.md

 Node-RED Nodes for IBM Bluemix
 ==============================

-A collection of nodes to be used with [Bluemix](https://ace.ng.bluemix.net/) boilerplates.
+A collection of nodes to be used with Node-RED in [IBM Bluemix](http://bluemix.net/).

 # Nodes